madhavmehndiratta/blog/_posts/2020-06-21-typo-1-vulnhub-walkthrough.md

 ===============================================================
 ```

 <p align="justify"> First I went to the typo3 directory on port 80 and tried logging in with some default username and password but I wasn't successful.
-Then I went to the phpmyadmin directory on port 8081 and again tried some random username and passowrds.
+Then I went to the phpmyadmin directory on port 8081 and again tried some random username and passwords.
 This time I was able to login with username <b>root</b> and password <b>root.</b> </p>

 <center><br>
 <img src="/assets/img/uploads/typo/phpmyadmin.png">